SinghPallavi819/singhpallavi819.github.io/_posts/2026-02-20-AI-Powered-SOC-Alert-Triage-System.md

 This project simulates an AI-assisted Security Operations Center (SOC) alert triage workflow.
 The goal was to explore how security alerts can be automatically enriched, prioritized, and analyzed to support analysts during early-stage incident investigation.

-The system processes simulated SIEM alerts through a structured pipeline that enriches alert data, applies triage logic, and generates investigation guidance using a local language model.
+The system processes simulated SIEM alerts through a structured pipeline that enriches alert data with threat intelligence, applies triage logic, and generates investigation guidance using a local language model.

 The project demonstrates how automation and AI can be combined to provide analysts with faster context and recommended next steps when reviewing security alerts.